 Head coach Daniel Farke went on to describe Sommer's performance as "world-class" and few would dare suggest otherwise.

-Scally's claims that his teammate is the best in the world, however, requires further scrutiny as Sommer himself would suggest his opposite number at the Allianz Arena rightly wears that crown.
+Scally's claim that Sommer is the best in the world, however, requires further scrutiny as the goalkeeper himself would suggest the long-term net-minder at the Allianz Arena rightly wears that crown.